DillonSteyl/SCIE1000/Week 11/sinepractice.md

 # Since we are randomly generating the questions, we need to use the random library
 import random

-# this function will randomly generate an m value between -10 and 10
+# this function will randomly generate an a value between 1 and 20
 def generate_a():
-    return(random.randrange(0, 20))
+    return(random.randrange(1, 20))

 # this function will randomly generate a c value that is between m/2 and 3m/2
 def generate_b():